Skip to main content

 User permissions for accessing Dynamic Content hubs, are set by assigning hub roles.

 The hubs to which users have access are shown in the Dynamic Content app hub list.
+Note the Development tab is displayed if the user has the Developer role for the selected hub.

 If the Dynamic Content Assets tab is provisioned on your account, it may be configured so that user access to asset stores is determined by hub permissions.
 In this case, assigning hub roles of Author (or above) allows users to view and upload assets to all of the asset stores to which the Dynamic Content hub has access.
 For more information, see Assets tab provisioning options.

-This example, shows how to assign hub roles to an individual member.
+Here, we are assigning hub roles to an individual member.

 In the edit pane, click the hub for which you want to give access.
 This automatically assigns the Member role for the hub and expands to show its repositories.
 Here, member access is given for the "Acme Production" hub.

-If you are using individual and team roles, a Team icon indicates when a role is inherited.
+If you are using both individual and team roles, a Team icon indicates when a role is inherited.
 See Role priority.

 To assign a different hub role, choose from the dropdown list.
 Here, we've assigned the Author role.
 See the hub roles descriptions.